bengrunfeld/study-notes/redux.md

 ## Reducers

+It's called a reducer because it's the type of function you would pass to `Array.prototype.reduce(reducer, ?initialValue)`.

-Reducers are pure functions that are designed to manage specific parts of your state object.
-You need to create a reducer to manage every key in your state object.
-The reducer function **MUST BE** named with exactly the same name as the key of the state that they reducer is targeting.
+Reducers are pure functions that are designed to manage specific parts of your `state` object.
+You need to create a reducer to manage every key in your `state` object.
+The reducer function **MUST BE** named with exactly the same name as the key of the `state` that the reducer is targeting.

-Remember, we're not going to change the state, we're going to create a new state value, given the current state.
+Remember, we're not going to change the `state`, we're going to create a new `state` value, given the current `state`.

 So a `reducer` is a function that will take `state` and an `action` to produce a new `state`.